-(a) Allow the HCO to collect random samples of any Cannabis material or investigate other grow related matters at any time prior to harvest.
+(a) Allow the HCO to collect random samples of any cannabis material or investigate other grow related matters at any time prior to harvest.
 The Producer is obligated to cooperate fully with such sampling or investigation.
-The Producer or an authorized representative shall be present at the growing site for any the sample collection.
-All samples become the property of the Tribe and are non-returnable.
+The Producer or an authorized representative shall be present at the growing site for any sample collection.
+All samples become the property of the Band and are non-returnable.

-(b) Allow representatives of the HCO complete and unrestricted access to all Hemp and other Cannabis plants and seeds, whether growing or harvested, and all land, buildings, and other structures used for the cultivation, Handling, and storage of all Hemp and other Cannabis plants and seeds, and all locations listed in the License Agreement.
+(b) Allow representatives of the HCO complete and unrestricted access to all hemp and other cannabis plants and seeds, whether growing or harvested, and all land, buildings, and other structures used for the cultivation, handling, and storage of all hemp and other cannabis plants and seeds, and all locations listed in the License Agreement.

-(c) Register and report his cultivation activities to the FSA and any other Tribal or federal agency that requires such registration and reporting.
+(c) Register and report his cultivation activities to the FSA and any other Band or federal agency that requires such registration and reporting

-(d) Comply fully with the pre-harvest sampling required in 30-10-2 below.
+(d) Comply fully with the pre-harvest sampling required in 10-2 below.

-(e) Harvested materials from varieties of concern shall not be commingled with other plantings or harvests without prior written permission from the HCO.
+(e) Harvested materials shall not be commingled with other plantings or harvests without prior written permission from the HCO.
+Harvested material should not be commingled until test results confirm material is not higher than acceptable THC level.

-(f) Floral materials harvested for Phytocannabinoid extraction shall not be moved outside the Tribe's Indian Country or beyond a Processor's permitted location, nor commingled, nor extracted, until the HCO releases the material in writing.
+(f) Floral materials harvested for phytocannabinoid extraction shall not be moved outside the Band's Jurisdiction or beyond a Processor's permitted location, norcommingled, nor extracted, until the HCO releases the material in writing.

-Section 30-10-2.
+Section 10-2.
 Pre Harvest Sampling Required

-(a) A Producer shall not harvest any Cannabis crop, including Hemp, prior to preharvest samples being taken in the manner described herein.
+(a) A Producer shall not harvest any cannabis crop, including hemp, prior to pre-harvest samples being taken in the manner described herein and as outlined in Exhibit A, Sampling Protocol: Industrial Hemp Pre-Harvest Testing, which Sampling Protocol is incorporated herein by this reference as if fully set forth.

-(b) At least 30 days prior to the anticipated harvest of Tribally Licensed Hemp, a Tribally Licensed Producer shall contact the HCO to arrange for a Federal or Tribal Law Enforcement Agency or other Federal or Tribal person designated by the Tribe and properly trained, to collect samples from the flower material from such Cannabis plants for Delta-9 Tetrahydrocannabinol concentration level testing as described in this Plan.
-This sampling cuts shall then be collected within 15 days of anticipated cultivation of the crop.
+(b) At least 30 days prior to the anticipated harvest of Band Licensed Hemp, a Band Licensed Producer shall contact the HCO to arrange for a Federal or Band Law Enforcement Agency or other Federal or Band person designated by the Band and properly trained pursuant to Band training procedures, to collect samples from the flower material from such cannabis plants for Delta-9

+Tetrahydrocannabinol concentration level testing as described in this Plan.
+These sampling cuts shall then be collected within thirty (30) days of anticipated harvest of the crop.
+Contact information for trained sampling agents is available to Producers upon request.

-(c) The method used for sampling from the flower material of the Cannabis plant must be sufficient to determine, at a confidence level of 95 percent, that no more than one percent (1%) of the plants in the Licensed Lot would exceed the Acceptable Hemp THC Level under this Plan.
-The method used for sampling must ensure that a representative sample is collected and that it represents a homogeneous composition of the Lot.
+(c) The method used for sampling from the flower material of the cannabis plant must be sufficient to determine, at a confidence level of 95 percent, that no more than one percent (1%) of the plants in the Licensed Lot would exceed the total acceptable hemp THC level under this Plan.
+The method used for sampling must ensure that a representative sample is collected and that it represents a homogeneous composition of the lot.

-(d) During a scheduled sample collection, the Producer or an authorized representative may be present at the collection site.
+(d) During a scheduled sample collection, the Producer or an authorized representative shall be present at the collection site.

-(e) All Licensed Growers and Producers must provide the representative(s) of the sampling agency with complete and unrestricted access during business hours to all Hemp and other Cannabis plants, whether growing or harvested, and to all land, buildings, and other structures used for the cultivation, handling, and storage of all Hemp and other Cannabis plants and seeds, as well as to all locations listed in the Producer's License and Permit(s).
+(e) All Licensed Growers and Producers must provide the representative(s) of the sampling agency with complete and unrestricted access during business hours to all hemp and other cannabis plants, whether growing or harvested, and to all land, buildings, and other structures used for the cultivation, handling, and storage of all hemp and other cannabis plants and seeds, as well as to all locations listed in the Producer's license and permit(s).

-(f) A Tribally Licensed Producer shall not harvest their Cannabis crop prior to these samples being taken and receipt of approval to harvest from the HCO.
-Violation of this requirement shall be grounds for License revocation.
+(f) A Band Licensed Producer shall not harvest their cannabis crop prior to these samples being taken and receipt of approval to harvest from the HCO.
+Violation of this requirement shall be grounds for license revocation.

-Section 30-10-3.
+Section 10-3.
 Pre-Harvesting Sampling Procedures.